liquidz00/Patcher/docs/contributing/index.rst

 Contributing
 ============

 Contributions to Patcher are encouraged and welcomed.
 Contributing does not *have* to mean writing Python code!
 Project documentation can always be improved and `feature requests <https://github.com/liquidz00/Patcher/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=%5BFEATURE%5D+Your+feature+request+title>`_ can be submitted for new ideas or functionality.
-We, the developers of this tool, **firmly believe** that diverse backgrounds strenthen a product.
+We, the developers of this tool, **firmly believe** that diverse backgrounds strengthen a product.
 Therefore, we encourage you to share your ideas and thoughts, regardless of your programming experience.

 Some topics we are hoping to develop in future versions of Patcher are: